IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/05-functions.md

 ```
 {: .source}

-Let's create a function that converts temperature from Fahrenheit to Celsius
+Let’s start by creating a function called *fahr_to_celsius* that converts temperature from Fahrenheit to Celsius:
 ```matlab
 function fahr_to_celsius(temperature)
    (temperature-32)*(5/9)